CircleCI-Archived/api-preview-docs/docs/breaking.md

 ### Paginated Responses

 - [Get an environment variable](https://circleci.com/docs/api/v2/#get-an-environment-variable) response will be paginated
-- [Get all checkout keys](https://circleci.com/docs/api/v2/#get-all-checkout-keys) response will be paginate
+- [Get all checkout keys](https://circleci.com/docs/api/v2/#get-all-checkout-keys) response will be paginated

 ### Representation of Objects in Responses